Destructors¶

 A destructor is a special method that allows to perform some actions during struct or class instance destruction.
 It’s needed in order to free some resources that are belong to the object - deallocate memory, close a file, close a network connection, etc.

-A destructor is a method with special name destructor
+A destructor is a method with special name destructor.

-It’s possible to avoid specifying of this
+It’s possible to avoid specifying of this parameter, in such case implicit this will be created.

-A destructor must have only single parameter - this
+A destructor must have only single parameter - this, other parameters are not allowed.

 It’s not possible to overload destructors.